 4. Place horizontal rebar in forms, holding it off ground with the help of 3-inch dobies.

-5. Order pieces of vertical rebar (which usually has a hook at bottom) cut to length & bent as specified in plans.
-Mark their locations on form boards so blocks will slip over them, & have them available for pour.
+5. Order pieces of vertical rebar (which usually has a hook at bottom) cut to length and bent as specified in plans.
+Mark their locations on form boards so blocks will slip over them, and have them available for pour.
 Do not drive them into ground.

 Working with Concrete

 No matter what kind of foundation you’re constructing, you’ll need to work with concrete.
-This section tells you how to order, pour, & finish it.
+This section tells you how to order, pour, and finish it.